msuwama/oldwebsite/index.md

 category: About
 ---

-I am a first year graduate student at the [University of Georgia](http://www.math.uga.edu/) studying mathematics.
+I am a second year graduate student at the [University of Georgia](http://www.math.uga.edu/) studying mathematics.